Latest Project Updates

 Regional Food System Strategy

-Developing a Regional Food System Strategy is an opportunity to foster a sustainable, locally-based, and equitable food system.
+This project is designed to develop our region’s first Regional Food System Strategy.
+This is an opportunity to foster a sustainable, locally-based, and equitable food system.

 - Create an actionable plan that prioritises food security, food sovereignty, economic opportunities and community wellbeing through sustainable and local methods that benefit all aspects of health

 - Strengthen community, iwi and council partnerships across the region